-- A Principles used to determine the nature and amount of remuneration

-- B Details of remuneration
+- A Principles used to determine the nature and amount of remuneration - B Details of remuneration including Share Based Payment compensation - C Employment contracts of directors

-- C Consultancy agreements

-- D Share-based compensation

-The information provided under headings A-D includes remuneration disclosures that are required under Accounting Standard AASB 124 Related Party Disclosures.
+The information provided under headings A-C includes remuneration disclosures that are required under Accounting Standard AASB 124 Related Party Disclosures.
 These disclosures have been transferred from the financial report and have been audited.